yemiwebby/golang-concurrency-mastery/README.md

-# 🚀 Projects to start mastering Concurrency in Golang
+# 🚀 Hands-on Projects to Master Concurrency in Golang

-Welcome to the **"Projects to Master Concurrency in Golang"** repository!
-This collection of projects is designed to help you **develop expertise in Go’s concurrency model** by working classic computer science challenges.
-This would be extended to include more projects as time goes on, especially real-world applications.
+Welcome to the **"Hands-on Projects to Master Concurrency in Golang"** repository!
+This collection of projects is designed to help you **develop expertise in Go’s concurrency model** by working through classic computer science challenges.
+The repository will be continuously updated with more projects, including real-world applications.

 Each project is **self-contained**, includes unit tests, and demonstrates different concurrency patterns such as **goroutines, channels, worker pools, mutexes, and rate limiting**.